Purpose

 - Monitor job costing, invoicing status, and profitability

 Filter jobs by clicking buttons at the top of the Jobs module.
-These buttons automatically show job counts and allow you to quickly view specific subsets of jobs based on assignment, scheduling, completion, review, and invoice status.
+These are hard-coded system buttons that automatically show job counts and allow you to quickly view specific subsets of jobs based on assignment, scheduling, completion, review, and invoice status.
+Use the Stage toggle to switch between these default buttons and custom stage-based filtering.

 | Button Name | Description |